lovemecomputer/unity-float-extension-methods/README.md

 - options to incorporate perlin noise to the returned value
 - add additional float operations(?)

-Feel free to add an issue, pull request, or ping me on twitter at [@animalphase](https://twitter.com/animalphase)!
+Feel free to add an issue, pull request, or reach me on twitter at [@animalphase](https://twitter.com/animalphase)!